 In the style of a step-pyramid, the temple has six square bases, topped with three circular layers and a large main stupa.
 Pilgrims and visitors alike follow a guided path to the top of the complex, which leads them around the monument a number of times before reaching the peak.
 Along the way, the path is marked by 500 Buddha statues and thousands of reliefs that depict daily life in Buddhist Java.

 At one point in time, Borobudur was the center of Buddhist life in Indonesia, but the adoption of Islam led to a complete abandonment in the 14th century.
 During the period of British administration in Java, the monument was rediscovered by a Governor-General, and he led the charge over the next 30 years to fully excavate the site and reveal the mysterious lost temple.

 Since that time, restoration has become a priority and Borobudur is now protected as a UNESCO site.
 Despite efforts to protect the temple, a few stupas were nearly destroyed during a terrorist attack in 1985.
-As the site is quite near to a few active volcanos, the temple has also reached its share of volcanic dust and earthquake events.
+As the site is quite near to a few active volcanos, the temple has also received its share of volcanic dust and earthquake events.
 The effort for conservation has always been made after similar events happened.